LiveHelperChat/doc/docs/hosting-variations.md

 ## Without load balancers

 These combinations are for the one who wants to host knowing that if one instance goes down, the whole chat down.
+For these setups you can just use https://marketplace.digitalocean.com/apps/live-helper-chat

 In all cases I suggest having running